AdelaSvitilova/KeypointDetection/README.md

 To run predictions on new images, you can either use a model you trained yourself in the previous step, or use the pre-trained models generated during this thesis to avoid training from scratch.

 **Step 1: Download the pre-trained model**
-Download the entire pre-trained experiment folder from here: [Google Drive Link](https://drive.google.com/drive/folders/1qH2ezr4zkesicUub4X2DCb9tuE-ZjEmQ?usp=sharing)
+Download the entire pre-trained experiment folder from here: [Google Drive](https://drive.google.com/drive/folders/1qH2ezr4zkesicUub4X2DCb9tuE-ZjEmQ?usp=sharing)

 **Step 2: Prepare the directory**
 Extract the downloaded folder and place it directly into the `results/` directory.
 The structure should look like this: